How leave works in foundU

 Within the work pattern configuration of the primary position of permanent employees, there is an option to consider rostered shifts before the work pattern when calculating leave.

-With this toggle enabled, if a shift is rostered on a day that a leave application covers, the hours of the shift will be the default value selected for that day.
+With this setting enabled, if a shift is rostered on a day that a leave application covers, the hours of the shift will be the default value selected for that day.

 We'll use the following example to look at how the above elements will work for penalty rate leave.